Top 5 UK destinations for Easter in your ‘van

 This is an area that seems to have it all for a family holiday in your touring caravan – some spectacular coastal scenery, the South Downs, beaches, promenades and buckets and spades.

-1. South west England
+1. South West England

 The county has a number of campsites that are open all the year round, so they are probably in full swing by the time you get there for Easter.